How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 Tips for the most effective way to lower pulse:

-• Exercise regularly.
-By strengthening the heart and promoting blood flow, active work can help reduce circulatory strain.
+• Exercise regularly: By strengthening the heart and promoting blood flow, active work can help reduce circulatory strain.
 Don’t hold back on engaging in moderate activity for 30 minutes on most days of the week.

-• Monitor your weight.
-Reducing excess weight helps ease the strain on the heart, veins, and circulatory system.
+• Monitor your weight: Reducing excess weight helps ease the strain on the heart, veins, and circulatory system.
 A sound weight record (BMI) is somewhere in the range of 18.5 and 24.913.

-• Reduce sugar and processed carbohydrates.
-These dietary sources may increase blood levels of insulin and glucose, which may worsen blood vessel strain.
-Select whole grains, organic goods, produce, and substitute low-fat dairy products1. • Raise potassium and reduce salt intake.
+• Raise potassium and reduce salt intake.
 Potassium helps counteract the constriction-causing effects of salt on the circulation.
-Food types high in potassium include potatoes, yogurt, beans, and bananas.
+Food types high in potassium include potatoes, yoghurt, beans, and bananas.
 Salt can increase heart rate by retaining bodily fluids.
 Aim for the recommended daily intake of 2,300 mg of salt, or less if you have high blood pressure.

-• Maintain a heart-healthy diet.
-Reduce blood pressure and cholesterol with a diet that prioritizes whole grains, natural goods, lean protein, healthy fats, and veggies.
+• Maintain a heart-healthy diet: Reduce blood pressure and cholesterol with a diet that prioritizes whole grains, natural goods, lean protein, healthy fats, and veggies.
 The Mediterranean diet and the scramble diet are two examples of such diets.

-• Give up smoking.
-Smoking can increase blood vessel tension and damage the vein lining.
+• Give up smoking; Smoking can increase blood vessel tension and damage the vein lining.
 Giving up smoking can lower heart rate and promote further development. overall health1. • Reduced stress.
 Stress can trigger the release of hormones that increase blood pressure.
 Finding healthy coping mechanisms, such as relaxation techniques, introspection, yoga, or extracurricular activities, can help lower blood pressure.

-• Set a limit on alcohol.
-Excessive alcohol consumption might worsen circulatory strain and interfere with pulse medications.
+• Set a limit on alcohol: Excessive alcohol consumption might worsen circulatory strain and interfere with pulse medications.
 If you choose to drink alcohol, exercise moderation in doing so.
 That suggests that women should have one drink per day and men should have two.

-• Get enough sleep.
-Lack of sleep can affect blood pressure and raise the risk of cardiovascular problems.
+• Get enough sleep: Lack of sleep can affect blood pressure and raise the risk of cardiovascular problems.
 Don’t scrimp on getting eight hours of good sleep every night.

-Lessen pressure..
-Stress can trigger the release of hormones that increase blood pressure.
+Lessen pressure: Stress can trigger the release of hormones that increase blood pressure.
 Finding healthy coping mechanisms, such as relaxation techniques, introspection, yoga, or extracurricular activities, can help lower blood pressure.

-• Set a limit on alcohol.
-Excessive alcohol consumption might worsen circulatory strain and interfere with pulse medications.
+• Set a limit on alcohol: Excessive alcohol consumption might worsen circulatory strain and interfere with pulse medications.
 If you choose to drink alcohol, exercise moderation in doing so.
 That suggests that women should have one drink per day and men should have two.

-• Get enough sleep.
-Lack of sleep can affect blood pressure and raise the risk of cardiovascular problems.
+• Get enough sleep: Lack of sleep can affect blood pressure and raise the risk of cardiovascular problems.
 Don’t scrimp on getting eight hours of good sleep every night.

-• Take medication as directed.
-If your lifestyle modifications are insufficient to reduce circulatory strain, your main medical professional may suggest medication as an aid.
+• Take medication as directed: If your lifestyle modifications are insufficient to reduce circulatory strain, your main medical professional may suggest medication as an aid.
 Follow your PCP’s instructions and take your prescription as prescribed.
 Avoid stopping your medication without first consulting your physician.

 These are a few of the strategies that can help you lower your heart rate and lower your risk of heart disease and stroke.
-Please keep in mind that I am not a clinical specialist, and you should always with your PCP before making any changes to your wellness regimen.

 7 .
 The Run Brain preliminary study and its findings